-The PHP query data is routed through the aggregator component of MySQL Enterprise Monitor Agent.
-Because PHP processes are typically short-lived, the Aggregator receives bursts of query information from the PHP plugin, aggregates and computes statistics, and periodically sends this data to the MySQL Enterprise Service Manager, where it is displayed on the Query Analyzer tab.
-You must have the MySQL Enterprise Agent Aggregator enabled and running to use Query Analyzer with PHP applications.
+The PHP query data is routed through the MySQL Enterprise Monitor Aggregator.
+The Aggregator receives query information from the PHP plugin, aggregates and computes statistics, and sends this data to the MySQL Enterprise Service Manager, where it is displayed by the Query Analyzer.
+You must have the MySQL Enterprise Monitor Aggregator enabled and running to use Query Analyzer with PHP applications.

-recommended configuration.
-If your PHP installation was not
+is the recommended configuration.
+If your PHP installation was

-rebuild and install PHP from source using at least one of the
+must rebuild and install PHP from source using at least one of

 The preceding options are supplied to the